niermann/temscript/README.txt

     Sphinx (only for building documentation, tested with 1.1.3) A compiler (tested with MS Visual Studio 8/10)

+Alternatively, use the Anaconda python distribution (you still need the compiler though)
+    Tested with Python 3.4.3|Anaconda 2.3.0 (32-bit)
+    Tested with Python 2.7.11|Anaconda 2.4.1 (32-bit)

-Only when you want to use your own scripting adapters type library:
+Install your own microscope's scripting adapters type library:
     1) Copy your version of the scripting adapter's stdscript.dll into to the _temscript subdirectory
-    2) Uncomment the #import "stdscript.dll" line in temscript.h
-    3) Comment the #include "stdscript.tlh" line in temscript.h

 Simply execute from the command line (assuming you have your python interpreter in the path):